mrapp-ke/MLRL-Boomer/README.md

 ```
 |-- data                Directory that contains several benchmark data sets
     |-- ...
-|-- python              Directory that contains the project's Python code
+|-- python              Directory that contains the project's source code
+    |-- boomer          Directory that contains the code for loading data sets and running experiments
-    |-- boomer          Directory that contains the Python code of the actual library
+        |-- algorithm   Directory that contains the actual implementation of the learning algorithm
+            | ...
-        |-- ...
+        | ...
     |-- setup.py        Distutil definition of the library for installation via pip
     |-- main.py         Implements a main function that can be used to start an experiment, i.e., to train a model
     |-- plots.py        Implements another main function that can be used to create various plots for an existing model
 |-- Makefile            Makefile for compiling the Cython source files and installing a Python virtual environment
 |-- README.md           This file
+|-- settings.zip        PyCharm settings for syntax highlighting of Cython code
 ```

 ## Project setup